-AAEON Customer Services
+EMAC Customer Services

-Each and every AAEON product is built to the most exacting specifications to ensure reliable performance in the harsh and demanding conditions typical of industrial environments.
-Whether your new AAEON equipment is destined for the laboratory or the factory floor, you can be assured that your product will provide the reliability and ease of operation for which the name AAEON has come to be known.
+Each and every EMAC's product is built to meet your exact needs and specifications to ensure excellent performance in the harsh and demanding conditions which is typical of the industrial environments.
+Whether the new EMAC equipment is designed for the laboratory or the factory floor, you can be assured that the product will provide the reliability and ease of operation for which the name EMAC has come to be known.

-Your satisfaction is our primary concern.
-Here is a guide to AAEON's customer services.
-To ensure you get the full benefit of our services, please follow the instructions below carefully.
+Your satisfaction is our primary concern, and here is a guide of the services for EMAC's customers.
+To get the full benefit of our services, please follow the instructions below carefully.